dfunni/TC4nano/README.md

 - Label1 - "SV"
 - Label2 - "AT"

 Note: after clicking "OK" in the Device menu the Port menu will automatically pop up.
-Leave this as default for now.
-Prior to roasting ensure the port reflects the correct Arduino.
+Prior to each roast session ensure the port reflects the correct Arduino.

 #### Config > Sampling Interval
 - set to "1.0" seconds